Skip to content

 value = settings["runs_dir"]

-Alternatively, the command-line interface allows you to check your settings with a simple command:
+The command-line interface allows you to check your settings with:

 yolo settings